 - Helps in reducing the feeling of loneliness.

 - Encourages self-esteem and confidence

 Spending time with therapy dogs can help people with emotional and mental issues cope with their problems.
-Studies have shown that therapy dogs help improve the quality of life of the people suffering from anxiety, depression, PTSD and many more.
+Studies have shown that therapy dogs help improve the quality of life of people suffering from anxiety, depression, PTSD, and many more.